 Fall 2013 PhD Students

 Andrea Hackl’s research interests stand at the intersection of human rights and Internet governance.
 In her dissertation, she examines the mediation of LGBT expression in the digital public sphere.
 Together with her advisor, Prof. Laura DeNardis, Andrea co-authored the article "Internet governance by social media platforms", published in the journal Telecommunications Policy.
 Before starting her Ph.D. journey, Andrea conducted research on the media representation of LGBT issues.
 Her research on the evolution of media language around same-sex marriage was published in Sexuality & Culture, another article on the gendered representation of Chelsea Manning was published in the Journal of Homosexuality.
 Previously, Andrea also served as research fellow for the LGBT Technology Partnership & Institute where she wrote a White Paper on the technology needs of homeless LGBT youth.
 The paper helped the organization develop a cellphone program for at risk youth.
 Andrea has presented at the International Communication Association conference in Puerto Rico, the U.S. Capitol and the Center for Lesbian and Gay Studies in New York.
-Link to her personal website here.
+Personal website

 Faith Jegede’s research focuses on the intersection of social entrepreneurship and online communication.
 Her work explores the tensions between online visibility and online vulnerability that are experienced when seeking to create sustainable positive changes in society.
 Her research aims to provide insights, best communication practices and policy recommendations for social entrepreneurs.